 Combining Business Process Management with Data Mining

-Process mining tools visualize what kind of process flows take place in your organizations and how different teams and units are performing.
-This empowers process professionals who are responsible for optimizing and improving operational performance with the means to find the best practices in use, who can then focus more on analyzing results and finding improvement points.
+Process mining tools visualize what kind of process flows take place in your organization and how different teams and units are performing.
+This empowers process professionals who are responsible for optimizing and improving operational performance with the means to spot inefficient processes or process steps, and find the best practices in use.

 Process Improvement and Monitoring